 Having had SD issues myself, I created a Micro SD page on the R-A website several years ago.
-Since then it has been consistently one of the most popular, receiving hundreds of hits every day – approaching 220,000 by the end of 2013.
+Since then it has been consistently one of the most popular, receiving hundreds of hits every day – over 250,000 by the end of 2016.
 There’s no doubt that many have problems and card failures; there are numerous forums where people post, including phone and card manufacturer support sites.
 Quite a few of these refer back to my SD pages and posts too!

 Common issues: file access from phones with locked or encrypted SD cards, files lost

 1. If a microSD cannot be recognised by a computer (read, write, format etc), it may not be the card itself but a microSD to SD adapter typically needed for it to fit in a standard size card reader slot.
 The adapter usually comes with it.
 This is the first thing to check for a fault.
 Try using a different adapter (Kingston seem to have faulty ones); if you don’t have one, borrow one or get a USB card reader with Micro SD slot for about $4 or just over UK £2.